Relaxation or Occult?*

 practiced and supported by New Age proponents.
 The New Age movement denies

-the reality of sin and total depravity, and believes that man is generally
+the reality of sin, and believes that man is generally

 good and is divine.
 They teach that there is a god within us, and we are